Connect with a certified trainer for free

 Non-operative treatment

-The majority of lateral ankle sprains, even severe ones, are treated without surgery.
+The majority of ankle sprain (lateral) injuries, even severe ones, are treated without surgery.
 Treatment usually involves rest and keeping weight off your ankle.
 Conservative treatments also include:

 • Ice